 Competition: More durable, quality models are out there

 SportDOG FieldTrainer 425X: If you’re willing to spend more on a high-quality training collar, this model from SportDOG is completely waterproof and has a much longer range.
 It’s well-made and has an impressive battery life as well.

 Mini Educator ET-300: The Mini Educator ET-300 has a bit of a learning curve in terms of the complicated controls, but it works very well and has the longest range of 1/2 mile.
 However, it costs close to $200.

 Wolfwill No-Shock Dog Training Collar: If you don’t like the idea of shocking your dog, the Wolfwill Training Collar uses vibration and tone only to provide a correction.
 It’s not too expensive, but I found that it wasn’t as effective in Addy’s training.

-- Product Name Rainproof and Rechargeable Electronic Remote Training Dog Collar
+- Product Name Rainproof Rechargeable Electronic Remote Dog Training Shock Collar

 - Product Brand Mockins

 - Price $19.99

 - Product Dimensions 7.6 x 6 x 1.8 in.